Meet Bulamu Healthcare’s Leadership Team

 Djordje (Djo) Gikic, MD, MPH

-Dr. Djordje (Djo) Gikic is a public health physician with 20 years of experience.
-Djo currently serves on Gavi’s Independent Review Committee reviewing country requests for funding.
+Dr. Djordje (Djo) Gikic is a public health physician with 20 years of experience, most recently serving on the Independent Review Committee that evaluates country funding requests for Gavi, the global public-private alliance for vaccine research.
 He works with the Belgian government bilateral agency Enabel as health strategy and policy advisor and managing the Results-Based Financing scheme.
-After graduating from medical school in Geneva, Djo moved to Baltimore where he completed a residency in family medicine followed by a Master of Public Health and a preventive medicine fellowship at Johns Hopkins University.
+After graduating from medical school in Geneva, Djo moved to Baltimore where he completed a residency in family medicine followed by earning a Master of Public Health and a preventive medicine fellowship at Johns Hopkins University.
 After working with the World Bank on health reform and WHO on immunization, he then joined the management consulting firm McKinsey, where he worked for a range of government and private clients on health financing and health reform/insurance questions.

 About ten years ago, he moved to Rwanda to serve as Country Director for Clinton Health Access Initiative (CHAI), working on health system strengthening, especially the Human Resources for Health program.
-After a few years, he helped a Partners In Health affiliate, Pivot, establish a new branch in Madagascar with the objective to help build a model health district.
+After a few years, he helped a Partners In Health affiliate, Pivot, establish a new branch in Madagascar with the objective of building a model health district.
 Djo’s broad African public health experience also includes working on health resource tracking in Ethiopia.

 Gavin Hartman, MD

-Dr. Gavin Hartman is currently a Clinical Instructor in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University, but is transitioning to a position in private practice in Reno, Nevada.
-Previously, he gained international experience in healthcare services and clinical research in Malawi, Uganda and Mexico.
+Dr. Gavin Hartman is currently an anesthesiologist with the Reno-Tahoe Anesthesia Group in Nevada.
+Previously, he was a Clinical Instructor in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University.
+He gained international experience in healthcare services and clinical research in Malawi, Uganda and Mexico.
 In Malawi, Gavin was a Peace Corps Volunteer working on HIV/AIDS prevention and education, child and maternal health, and with the under-five population along with the Malawian Ministry of Health.
 In Uganda, he worked at Mulago Hospital as a pediatrician in the Resuscitation Room and the Pediatric Intensive Care Unit.
 While a medical student, he led mobile free primary care health clinics in rural Mexico in the State of Veracruz.
 Gavin earned his MD degree at the University of Missouri, following laboratory and teaching positions in human physiology at Colorado State University Department of Biomedical Sciences.
-He helped organize and treated patients at Bulamu’s first medical camp in February 2016, served on the Bulamu Board of Directors in 2016-17, and remains as its Medical Director.
+He helped organize Bulamu’s first medical camp in February 2016 and served on the Bulamu Board of Directors in 2016-17.

 Marc Manashil, MSW, MPA